lukebrider-woolard-cgi/known-world-encyclopaedia/lore/General Lore/Types of Creatures.md

 #### Magical Beasts
 Normal animals that have been partially empowered by arcane mana.
 They are usually larger than their kin and often establish themselves as the dominant member of their collective group or territory.
 It is these magical beasts that are involved in [[Beastwalkers|beastwalker]] rituals.
 #### Aberrants
 Animal-like creatures with arcane mutations.
 These creatures tend to appear near mana hotspots and display heightened intelligence - with some even being able to create basic tools and weapons, or even simple languages or mimicry.
 Some even become intelligent enough to be on par with members of the Prime Species.
-It is theorised that the hominid species of the Known World all evolved from a common aberrant ancestor.
+It is theorised that the hominid prime species of the Known World all evolved from a common aberrant ancestor.

 **Notable Examples:**
 - Unknown early hominid from which the humanoid prime species evolved